omega8cc/boa/docs/MIGRATE-XMASS.md

 `hosting_task` queue is empty (current revisions, queued or processing) and no dispatch, verify or installer process runs.
-The probe fails closed: an unreadable root or an unreadable target counts as busy. `init` applies the same probe to the source itself before it snapshots the source's data directory, under the same ceiling and the same bypass — a pass running under the snapshot rewrites schemas the replica cannot apply.
+The probe fails closed: an unreadable root or an unreadable target counts as busy. `init` applies the same probe to the source itself, twice: a cheap read (run locks and pass processes) before it touches either box, and the full read immediately before it snapshots the source's data directory — a pass running under the snapshot rewrites schemas the replica cannot apply.
+Same ceiling, its own bypass.

 - `prep-target` waits before **every** account create (each create leaves the target mid-motion, and `boa in-octopus` refuses on any run lock -- an account